codefori/vscode-ibmi/README.md

 5. If you have more than one compile option available to you for the type of source, it will prompt you
 6. If you are using `*EVENTF`, it should automatically load the error listing in the Problems tab.

+#### How do I debug my source code?

+1. Download tes.jar and jt400.jar from https://sourceforge.net/projects/jt400/
+2. Save the files on your PC in your prefered location, the default is C:/Debug/
+3. If you want change the default location edit the "debugPath" in the 'Code for IBM i' Settings
+4. Use Ctrl+D to start debug manager, more documentation is available [here](https://www.itjungle.com/2020/06/08/guru-graphical-debugging-through-acs/)

 ## Detailed Documentation
 More detailed documentation is available [here](https://halcyon-tech.github.io/code-for-ibmi/#/)